 The red bus in the videos was actually from Viet Nhat Travel.
 After clarifying, Viet Nhat Travel took responsibility on the case but also claimed that the videos from the Taiwanese tourist didn’t show the whole story.

 When arrived in HCMC, this group have sent their apologies to the driver and the assistant for seating at wrong seats and spitting/insulting at the staff.
-However, the way our staffer behaved in this incident wasn’t acceptable which now done severe damage to company’s reputation.
-On 27th July follow our due process, this assistant’s contract was terminated and we sincerely sends our deepest apologies to our passengers and everyone affected by this unfortunate experience.”
+However, the way our staffer behaved in this incident wasn’t acceptable which now done severe damage to the company’s reputation.
+On 27th July follow our due process, this assistant’s contract was terminated and we sincerely send our deepest apologies to our passengers and everyone affected by this unfortunate experience.”

 - Follow the arrangement of the driver’s assistant

 - When you have some dispute with the staffers or feeling unsafe, get off the bus as soon as possible then come to the bus company’s nearest office or police office to report.